RISK-MGMT/platform/CONTRIBUTING.md

   - Aim to make separate commits for each logical change.
   - The first line should be 50 characters or less.
   - The rest of the message should be separated by an empty line and wrapped at 72 characters.
-  - Title should be imparitive from (e.g. "Add new feature" instead of "Added a new feature").
+  - Title should be imperative from (e.g. "Add new feature" instead of "Added a new feature").

 ### Miscellaneous